-The Asian Fawn are fascinating tarantulas displaying some of the most varied behaviour within one species, I have observed.
-These tarantulas readily embrace life on below and above ground.
-What is most intriguing about the The Asian Fawn is it’s extensive web spinning.
-The The Asian Fawn will quickly adapt it’s enclosure to it’s preferred living conditions.
-I have seen The Asian Fawn living as arboreals yet my own The Asian Fawn has burrowed more extensively than my H.lividum.
-The varied terrain of Malaysia may give us a clue as to why the The Asian Fawn is one of the most adaptable tarantualas I’ve experienced.
+The Asian Giant Fawn are intriguing tarantulas displaying some of the most varied behaviour within one species, I have observed.
+These tarantulas readily embrace fossorial or terrestrial life.
+What is most striking about the The Asian Giant Fawn is it’s extensive web spinning.
+The The Asian Giant Fawn will quickly adapt it’s enclosure to it’s preferred living conditions.
+I have seen The Asian Giant Fawn living as arboreals yet my own The Asian Giant Fawn has burrowed more extensively than my H.lividum.
+The varied terrain of Malaysia may give us a clue as to why the The Asian Giant Fawn is one of the most adaptable tarantualas I’ve experienced.

 |Species||Chilobrachys huahini – C. huahini

 |Common Names||Asian Fawn, Asian Giant Fawn, Giant Asian Fawn